gregory0219998/lisk-checker/README.md

 ```

 ## Telegram bot
-Shift-Checker comes with Telegram functionality which will allow shfit-checker to send you a message if anything requires your attention.
+Lisk-Checker comes with Telegram functionality which will allow shfit-checker to send you a message if anything requires your attention.
 It's very easy to set up:
 * Open Telegram and start a conversation with: <b>userinfobot</b>
 * Put your ID inside variable $telegramId.
 ```